suborbital/docs/website/docs/how-to/deploy/cloud-deployment/configure-capabilities.md

 # Configure capabilities

-SE2 extensions can access a number of capabilities:
+SE2 plugins can access a number of capabilities:

 * Logging
 * HTTP requests